fnv234/61040-portfolio/assignments/assignment1.md

 [Advice for creating accomplishment tracker](https://provansuccess.com/accomplishment-tracker/) --> Coaches explicitly recommend structured tracking to avoid scrambling at review time, validating that this is a known best practice.

-[Indeed - how to track accomplishments guide](https://www.indeed.com/career-advice/career-development/how-to-track-accomplishments) --> Career site guides workers on different ways to log achievements (journals, spreadsheets, etc.), but all methods require discipline and aren’t automated.
+[Indeed - how to track accomplishments guide](https://www.indeed.com/career-advice/career-development/how-to-track-accomplishments) --> Career site guides workers on different ways to log achievements (journals, spreadsheets, etc.), but all methods require discipline and aren't automated.

 [Career Services blog at UPenn: How to track accomplishments](https://careerservices.upenn.edu/blog/2025/01/23/how-and-why-to-track-accomplishments-at-work-internship/) --> Universities encourage students to log accomplishments early, underlining educational demand.